madtheorist/madtheorist/README.md

 ## 👋 Hi there!
 I'm Jesse :)

 💼 I'm a data science consultant at Deloitte UK.
-Prior to this, I spent four years studying for an integrated master's degree in physics at Oxford University, graduating with first class honours in 2023.
+Prior to this, I studied for an integrated master's degree in physics at Oxford University, graduating with first class honours in 2023.

 👨‍💻 Over the last couple of years, I've been developing route optimisation software for a large telco client.
 My work mainly consists of writing code in Python and SQL to turn the client's infrastructure and costing data into a weighted graph, applying a shortest-path algorithm to determine optimal fibre routes.
 I've learned a lot about network analysis, geospatial analytics, and clustering.